rhatzesaoud/drill/README.md

-# Drill back-end services
+# Drill common back-end API modules

-This repo contains all back-end related Drill4J project parts (admin service, agent, common and plugin API modules).
+This repo contains common back-end related Drill4J project parts (common and plugin API modules).
 Have a look at modules' readmes for further info.